lambdaclass/era_vm/docs/general.md

 }
 ```

-Here we are simply calling a function of an external contract, this should net us a `far_call` instruction on our compiled code.
+Here we are calling a function of an external contract, this should net us a `far_call` instruction on our compiled code.

 Compiling this code with `zksolc` gives us (part of) the following assembly: